fatehuh/INFOSYS221-Journals/README.md

 *Reflection Question #32: What would you change if you had a chance to do this piece over again?*

 I truly want to revise my lab submission and get feedbacks from the teaching staffs again to improve my pseudo coding skills.
 Time is a constraint here and I am trying to catch up with other aspect of the course.
 I understood that my lab work was not completed, and I might have new ideas for new iterations that can be made just that it may not be a priority at the moment.
 I also may have asked my assignment group members to help me on the submission.
 If I could change my lab work, I would want to ask for help from my group member on the work.

+# LEARNING JOURNAL 3

+## 1. Lecture Content – Forward Looking
+*Reflection Question #36: What’s one goal you would like to set for yourself for the next time?*

+Starting after mid-semester break, I would like to read the module notes before coming into the lecture because I did just that for another course, where I read slides before coming to lecture, and it made the material contents easier to understand and digest.
+I am struggling a bit with INFOSYS221 and I want to overcome it, therefore, my goal is to alleviate my issue by coming in prepared.